 Related Read: If you’re new to hiking you should read my blog about useful hiking tips for beginners – it has some super important pointers you should know!

-Must-Do Activities While in Queenstown
+Must-Do Activities while You’re in Queenstown

 While in Queenstown there are plenty of other activities that will keep you busy… Honestly, there are so many it’ll be hard to choose which ones to do!
 Below are some of my favorites.

-- Central Otago Wine Tour and Tasting – This is our personal favorite wine tour in Queenstown!
-It is one of the best values for money, for $204 NZD your tour bus will stop at 4 different boutique wineries in the Otago region that include a wide range of wine samples and a provided gourmet lunch platter.
+- Central Otago Wine Tour and Tasting – This is my favorite wine tour in Queenstown!
+It is one of the best value for money, for $239 NZD your tour bus will stop at 4 different boutique wineries in the Otago region that include a wide range of wine samples and a provided gourmet lunch platter.
 As you hop between wineries you’ll gaze out the window at spectacular views.

 - TSS Earnslaw Steamship Cruise – This scenic and relaxing cruise in Queenstown is an activity great for any afternoon.
 The ship you will be cruising on is the Historic TSS Earnslaw and you will get to watch crew members add coal to the flames that power the vessel.
 Take in the mountain ranges and lush green valleys of Otago.
 You can also upgrade this tour here to include dinner at Walter Peak High Country Farm.